-All non-flight trips that we sell are protected under the ABTA scheme of financial protection.
-In the unlikely event of our insolvency, ABTA will ensure that customers booked on non-flight trips are not stranded abroad and will arrange to refund any money paid to us for an advance booking.
+We are a Member of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
+All the non-flight package holidays that we sell are covered by a scheme protecting your money if the supplier fails.
+In the unlikely event of our insolvency, ABTA will ensure that customers are not stranded abroad and will arrange to refund any money paid to us for an advance booking.

 Our normal office hours are 9am until 7pm weekdays GMT and 5am until 2pm weekdays EST. Our office numbers are UK: 0207 426 9888 and US: 1 646 558 3644.
 All Black Tomato clients travelling will also be able to contact us on our 24 hour number: +44 7921 214 391.

-Our registered office and principal place of business in the UK is at 40-42 Scrutton Street, London EC2A 3PP.
+Our registered office and principal place of business in the UK is at 40-42 Scrutton Street, London EC2A 4PP.

 Our principal place of business in the US is 221 West 17th Street 4FL, New York, NY 1001.